ramanan-b-r/2D-Platformer-Game/README.md

 # 2D-Platformer-Game
-This is a classic 2D platformer-style game with 3 platforms.
+This is a classic 2D platformer-style game with 3 platforms made using the Pygame library in Python.
 The game has two modes: local PvP multiplayer and local single-player.

 # Controls